gkovan/java17/README.md

   With Java 17:
   ```
-  if (obj instanceof String s) {
-    // Let pattern matching do the work!
+  if (obj instanceof String s) {   // Let pattern matching do the work!
     ...
    }
   ```

+  ## Java Frameworks and Java 17

+  ### Spring

+  * Spring Framework 6 and Spring Boot 3 will require Java 17 as a baseline
+  * Spring Framework 6 and Spring Boot 3 will be available in Q4 2022 timeframe.